Resume

 Leadership skills involve firing up your team, setting goals, training employees, and running operations.
 A successful leader can push their team to their full potential while making them feel valued and appreciated.

-Trust is key, and people work better for managers they believe in — so your ability to build rapport and guide teams in a positive working environment is a must.
+Trust is key, and people work better for managers they believe in.
+Your ability to build rapport and guide teams in a positive working environment is a must.
 Nobody feels inspired by a micromanaging boss breathing down their neck, right?

 Here are some phrases that will make your leadership abilities shine on a resume: